kizniche/Mycodo/mycodo-manual.rst

 Pi <https://en.wikipedia.org/wiki/Raspberry_Pi>`__ (versions Zero, 1, 2,
 and 3).

-Orignially designed to cultivate edible mushrooms, Mycodo has grown to include the ability to do much more, including cultivating plants, culturing microorganisms, maintaining honey bee apiary homeostasis, incubating animals and eggs, maintaining aquatic systems, aging cheeses, fermenting foods and tobacco, cooking food (vous-vide), and more.
+Originally designed to cultivate edible mushrooms, Mycodo has grown to include the ability to do much more, including cultivating plants, culturing microorganisms, maintaining honey bee apiary homeostasis, incubating animals and eggs, maintaining aquatic systems, aging cheeses, fermenting foods and tobacco, cooking food (sous-vide), and more.

 The system comprises a backend (daemon) and a frontend (user interface).
 The backend conducts measurements from sensors and devices, then